When to See a Doctor for Fatigue: 5 Signs It’s More Than Just Stress

 At Oregon Telemed, our providers see fatigue as one of the most common concerns patients bring to telehealth appointments.
 While stress and lack of sleep can certainly drain your energy, persistent fatigue can also signal an underlying medical issue that deserves attention.

-Here are five signs your fatigue may be more than just stress — and why it’s worth checking in with a provider.
+Here are five signs your fatigue may be more than just everyday exhaustion — and why it’s worth checking in with a provider.

 If you’re getting seven to nine hours of sleep and still waking up tired, something else could be at play.